lyroyce/popular-cache/README.md

 - **popular(function(key, value, hits), [limit])**

-	- Iterate over most popular entries in descending order of hits.
+	- Iterates over most popular entries in descending order of hits.
 	- `key`: the key of the entry.
 	- `value`: the value of the entry.
 	- `hits`: the number of hits of the entry.